lon-io/classattendance/README.md

-# This is web app Lon Ilesanmi's BSc.
-Project
+# Class Attendance System

+Web application and server component for a RFID based class attendance system - My BSc.
+Dissertation

-The includes only the Angular2 front-end built upon the [Angular CLI](https://github.com/angular/angular-cli) starter project.
+The Angular2 front-end built upon the [Angular CLI](https://github.com/angular/angular-cli) starter project.

-It also includes a NODEJS server.
-It provides an interface for a class attendance system for a College department
+The FE provides a class attendance system dashboard interface for students and admins in a College department

+The server acts as an interface for an RFID based hardware setup built on a Raspberry PI running dedicated software implemented in Python

 ### Pre-requisites
 - Install NodeJS and MongoDB